ws1994/BBS_thesis/README.md

 ## Blockchain System

-Please find the code to bring up a Fabric system with the path as follows:
+Please find the code to bring up the underlying Fabric system with the path as follows:

 ```
 BBS_thesis/test-network/network.sh